frankrdesilets/frankrdesilets/README.md

 ![](https://komarev.com/ghpvc/?username=frankrdesilets)

-## 👋 About Me
+## 👋 About

 Hello!
 My name is Frank Desilets.
-I am an undergraduate student at Southwestern University in Georgetown, Texas pursuing a Bachelor of Arts in Computer Science degree (set to graduate in May 2026) and a career as a software engineer.
-I'm passionate about both front and back-end development.
+I'm an undergraduate student at Southwestern University in Georgetown, Texas pursuing a Bachelor of Arts in Computer Science degree (graduating in May 2026) and a career as a software engineer.
 Please see below for my GitHub stats, recent projects I've worked on, and contact information.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=frankrdesilets&hide_progress=true&theme=THEME_NAME)](https://github.com/anuraghazra/github-readme-stats)